 But risking scratches by rubbing debris on the car paint is not the only reason why you should not wash your car with dish soap.

 Why Using Dish Soap To Wash A Car Is Not A Good Idea

 By now you know that dish soap is not suitable for a car wash, as it will result in scratches in the very delicate clear coat of your vehicle.

 Here are all the other reasons why washing your car with dish soap is not recommended:

-Dish soap is a grease cutter, which is what makes it so effective when washing dishes at home.
-Grease cutters excel at cleaning protein-based soils and oils.
+Dawn Dish soap is a grease cutter, which is what makes it so effective when washing dishes that have grime on them at home.

 Protein based soils and oils are commonly found in food, but not on a car (unless the car has paint protectant on it).

 If dish soap is applied to the protected car paint, it will break it down and strip it off, just like it does to the food on a dirty plate.

 If you want your paint protection to stay on your car, do not use dish soap or hand soap to wash it!